-Jurisdiction License Fee Conditions Other New York Certificate of Registration of Retail Dealers and Vending Machines for Sales of Cigarettes and Tobacco Products 205 Administered by Department of Taxation and Finance Fee of \$100 per location or vending machine set in 1990 Revised in 2011, retroactive to 2010 \$500 Annual renewal Registration required for all retailers of tobacco products, herbal cigarettes, rolling papers, pipes206 One registration required per location To track and suspend/revoke licence of repeat offenders, violators awarded points in addition to fines Retailer receives 2 points for violation of sales-to-minors provisions.
+Jurisdiction License Fee Conditions Other New York Certificate of Registration of Retail Dealers and Vending Machines for Sales of Cigarettes and Tobacco Products Administered by Department of Taxation and Finance Fee of \$100 per location or vending machine set in 1990 Revised in 2011, retroactive to 2010 \$500 Annual renewal Registration required for all retailers of tobacco products, herbal cigarettes, rolling papers, pipes One registration required per location To track and suspend/revoke licence of repeat offenders, violators awarded points in addition to fines Retailer receives 2 points for violation of sales-to-minors provisions.
 (If seller had undergone state-certified tobacco sales training program, retailer earns only one point) Points remain on record for 36 months For retailers with 3+ points, registration to sell tobacco and lottery license suspended for 6 months.
-(Points removed from record at end of suspension) At least two re-inspections conducted each year of every seller with points, until the points are removed For any 4 violations of state law within 3-year period, retailer loses registration to sell tobacco and lottery licence for one year California- Municipal Approximately 50 cities/counties have local retailer licensing ordinances, most of which (a) require retailers to obtain a licence to sell tobacco products and (b) suspend or revoke the licence for violation of the state or local law related to the sale, distribution, or use of tobacco Licensing ordinances offer local officials a streamlined system for imposing strong penalties on retailers who are out of compliance with any existing law that applies to tobacco sales Contra Costa 207 \$160 licence fee \$348 suspension hearing fee \$110 re-inspection fee Two-step enforcement processa: sales-to-minors violation prosecuted in court before licence-related penalties imposed 1st offence = maximum 1 month suspension 2nd violation in 2 years = maximum 3 month suspension 3rd + violation in 2 years = maximum 12 month suspension
+(Points removed from record at end of suspension) At least two re-inspections conducted each year of every seller with points, until the points are removed For any 4 violations of state law within 3-year period, retailer loses registration to sell tobacco and lottery license for one year California- Municipal revoke the licence for violatio n of the state or local law relat g ordinances, most of which (a) require retailers to obtain ted to the sale, distribution, or use of tobacco em for imposing strong penalties on retailers who are out Contra Costa \$160 licence fee \$348 suspension hearing fee \$110 re-inspection fee Two-step enforcement processa: sales-to-minors violation prosecuted in court before licence-related penalties imposed 1st offence = maximum 1 month suspension 2nd violation in 2 years = maximum 3 month suspension 3rd + violation in 2 years = maximum 12 month suspension